UbiquityRobotics/ubiquity_main/README.md

 	sudo rm -rf /srv
 	cd {directory that contains rpi2-build-image.sh}
         sudo ./rpi2-build-image.sh

+> * When running rpi2-build-image.sh on an intel computer, if I use the
+> script as it stands, Very quickly get a failure in the script at the
+> beginning .
+I get the error
+>
+> "Couldn't download dists/trusty/main/binary-amd64/Packages"

 As of now, this script fails when it trys to unmount `/srv/rpi2/trusty/build/chroot/proc`.
 The work around